Chorlton-cum-Hardy: Religion

-A Methodist chapel was built in about 1805 and replaced by a larger building in 1827.
+Methodist chapel was built in about 1805 and replaced by a larger building in 1827.
 It moved to Manchester Road in 1873 when the neo-Gothic chapel was built.
 It has a memorial to those who lost their lives in the First World War in the grounds.
 Manley Park Methodist Church was established in a tin tabernacle in 1905.
 The present building opened in 1910.
 A smaller chapel was used by Welsh Methodists.
 A Congregational Chapel opened in 1883 was replaced in 1894 and became the United Reformed Church, the MacFadyen Memorial Church, but was demolished and its congregation meets in the church hall.
 Other denominations established churches: the Unitarians in Wilbraham Road in 1901; the Macpherson Memorial Primitive Methodist Church was built in 1896 and enlarged in 1908; (Note: Dates given on the front of the building.
-After the Second World War the chapel became redundant, and it is now used as a Buddhist meditation centre) the Baptist Maclaren Memorial Church in 1907; (Note: Commemorating Alexander Maclaren, a minister at the Union Chapel, Fallowfield) the Presbyterians in 1908; and the Emmanuel Free Church in 1909.
+After the Second World War the chapel became redundant, and it is now used as a Buddhist meditation centre) the Baptist Maclaren Memorial Church in 1907; (Note: Commemorating Alexander Maclaren, a minister at the Union Chapel, Fallowfield) the Presbyterians in 1908 (St Ninian's Church, also in Wilbraham Road); and the Emmanuel Free Church in 1909.
 The Unitarian and Baptist Chapels have been demolished, although their congregations are still in existence.
 The Congregationalists and Baptists have joined the United Reformed Church in the former Congregational church hall.
 Chorlton Evangelical Church (founded 1930) meets at Ivygreen Road; its present building was opened in 1951.